AdityaUmass/cs326-final-theta/docs/milestone2.md

   contact: 'Instagram: JSmith12'
 }
 ```
 The request is sent as a JSON object containing the information provided by a user.
-Note that the only required fields are the title, content, and contact fields.
+Note that the only required fields to make a post are the title, content, and contact fields.
+A request will vary depending on what information that user decides to fill out.

+A request body for a post creation is composed of the following:

+- String : **title** - The title of a post
+- String : **content** - A brief description about the user's intent of the post
+- String : **activity** - The activity type of this post
+- String : **workout** - The workout type of this post
+- String : **time** - The time of day in which the user would like to workout (in the format: HH:MM:XM )
+- String : **duration** - The duration of the workout (in format: hours )
+- String : **date** - The date of the workout (in format: MM:DD:YYYY )
+- String : **contact** - A brief description of the user's contact information

 ## Logging In (Read)